thibaut1998e/energy_consumption_forecasting/README.md

 #### 🔄 Transformer Sequence-to-Sequence

 A **Transformer Sequence-to-Sequence** is a model based on the **Transformer** architecture, originally developed for natural language processing.
 The models take as input an input sequence of specified lenght.
-It emdbends all the elements of the input sequence into a latent space, where the embedings of a given element of the context window is adjusted by using the embedding of the other elements.
-Then the embedings are used to predict the following elements of the time series.
+It emdbends all the elements of the input sequence into a latent space.
+Through layers of multi-head self-attention, each token’s representation is updated by attending to all other tokens in the sequence.

 #### 🔁 LSTM (Long Short-Term Memory)